Managing a first date with ulcerative colitis

 Make yourself comfortable

 Do what you can to ease the jitters, especially if stress or nerves seem to make your symptoms worse.
 Wear something you feel good and confident in, and give yourself plenty of time to get ready.

 UC affects everyone differently, so it's important to know what foods, if any, trigger your symptoms.
-Caffeine, carbonated drinks, alcohol, and high fiber or fatty foods can be problematic.
-Plan what to eat not only during the date but beforehand as well to help prevent a surprise early attack.
-Many restaurants include their menus online, which can take some of the pressure off when it comes time to ordering your meal.
+Caffeine, carbonated drinks, alcohol, and high fiber or fatty foods can cause problems.

 Even if you’re not feeling your best during the date, you shouldn’t feel pressured to bring up your condition.
 You’re more than a person with UC.

-Having ulcerative colitis can be annoying, frustrating, and even restrictive at times, but it doesn’t have to control your entire life or your dating life.
-Many people continue to live happy, productive lives with the condition — and many are happily dating or married too!
+Having ulcerative colitis can be annoying, frustrating, and even restrictive at times.
+But it doesn’t have to control your entire life or your dating life.
+Many people live happy, productive lives with the condition — and many are happily dating or married too!